adamcrews/atom-terragrunt-hclfmt/README.md

 Since hclfmt is no longer maintained, we'll use the terragrunt version of it, built into terragrunt

-This was forked and updated from: https://github.com/chrw/atom-hclfmt
+This atom package was forked and updated from: https://github.com/chrw/atom-hclfmt

 ## Requirements
 - terragrunt: https://terragrunt.gruntwork.io/